th-koeln-intia/ip-sprachassistent-team4/docs/pages/startup/setup-software.md

 ``systemctl start rhasspy``
 You can stop it with:
 ``systemctl stop rhasspy``
+After saving settings in Rhasspy you need to restart rhasspy manual in the console with the command:
+``systemctl restart rhasspy``

 ## 6. Install Rhasspy with Docker (not recomment)
 To install Rhasspy pull the docker image with the command